AnyChart/docs.anychart.com/Gantt_Chart/DataGrid.md

 });
 ```

-<br>Or it can be more complicated as shown in example above:
+<br>Or it can be more complicated:

 ```
 //create the third column